Dreamy Almond Butter Chia Pudding

 Instructions

-• Place almond butter, syrup and milk in a bowl and stir together.*
+- Place almond butter, maple syrup and milk in a small blender and blend until smooth, then pour into a bowl.

 Notes